MarioAndF/Hominum/Data.md

 	- LA: "Substantia nigra"
 	- ES: "Sustancia negra"
 - ## Definition
-	- "a layer of deeply pigmented gray matter situated in the midbrain and containing the cell bodies of a tract of dopamine-producing nerve cells whose secretion tends to be deficient in Parkinson\u0027s disease" - (Mirriam-Webster Dictionary)
+	- "a layer of deeply pigmented gray matter situated in the midbrain and containing the cell bodies of a tract of dopamine-producing nerve cells whose secretion tends to be deficient in Parkinson's disease" - (Mirriam-Webster Dictionary)

 # A14.1.06.112
 - ## Term